Vyral/will-cook/_posts/2022-10-20-see-this-before-rejecting-a-lowball-offer.md

 5:13 — Wrapping up

 If you have any other questions, feel free to reach out to me.
-Give us a call, text or an email, and I'll make a video about it.
+Call, text, or email me.
 I look forward to hearing from you\!